antler/caribou-docs/resources/outline.md

   `:id`, it will find the associated item with the given id and update it rather than creating a new one.

+## Default Model Fields

+There are a number of default fields that are added to a model automatically.
+These play various roles in managing the content internally, and also provide some handy features that all content is likely to need.
+These fields are:

+* **:id** -- The `:id` represents a unique integer identifier that is used throughout Caribou.
+Every content item in Caribou is given an `:id`, and all content can be retrieved based on its model type and its `:id`.
+This is also the mechanism under the scenes that tracks how different items are associated to one another.  `:id` always increments starting from `1`, so every item obtains a unique `:id` within its model table.

+* **:position** -- The `:position` field allows content to be ordered in an arbitrary fasion.
+Without the `:position` field we would be stuck retrieving content only by name, or id or title or something.  `:position` allows people to order content exactly how it should appear.
+Without outside intervention, `:position` increments automatically starting from `1`, just like `:id`.  `:position` however can change, whereas once an `:id` is acquired it is invariant for the lifetime of the application.

 ## Retrieving Content

 Once models and content have been created, the ideal thing would be to be able